drobnikj/czech-food-delivery-checker/README.md

     - Set "Cron expression" to @hourly
     - Go to Tasks tab in your schedule
     - Add task -> Find your task and Save :tada:

+## Warning

+Please do not set up the scheduler too hardly.
+We don't want to overload kosik.cz page.